kalisjoshua/kalisjoshua.me/content/resume.md

 #### Senior Software Engineer

-  * Cut $3M in spend during the development of a new corporate website
+  * Collaborated with leaders from Marketing and Technology to produce a new corporate website.
-  * Migrated source control from Microsoft TFS 2010 to Git
+  * Migrated source control from Microsoft TFS 2010 to Git.

 ### Michigan State University - Academic Information Systems